cosmos/sdk-tutorials/academy/3-my-own-chain/play-game.md

 </CodeGroup>

-If you restarted from the [previous section](./create-handling.md), there already is one game in storage and it is game waiting for Alice's move.
+If you restarted from the [previous section](./create-handling.md), there is already one game in storage and it is waiting for Alice's move.
 If that is not the case, recreate a game via the CLI.

 Can Bob make a move?
 Look at the `play-move` message and which parameters it expects:

 <CodeGroup>